Rabie-H/Anomaly-Detection/README.md

 - To perform anomaly detection, we use a pre-trained Resnet50 to perform feature extraction.
   We apply a PCA on the extracted features and use the output to train a one class classification SVM and an IsolationForest.
   The performances of the two models are compared, and the best algorithms is adopted.
+(I propose to deal with this task as a one class clasfication due to the lack of data.
+It is a more convenient way to deal with unbalanced data since I only have the data of one class that represents the circuits with anomaly)

 - The multiclass classifier is a CNN network.